OK, so you’ve been away a year or two now and reckon travel’s well cool and you want to go on.

 Sometimes a month is enough, sometimes 3 months away from travel.

-If you’re a restless soul like me, I’ve found that living, holidaying or working somewhere starts as a nice change then becomes “routine” soon.
+If you’re a restless soul like me, I’ve found that living – holidaying or working – somewhere new starts as a pleasant change and then slowly becomes “routine”.

-Gets a bit stale before boredom sets in and I crave a new horizon … the road beckons.
+Living a ‘normal’ life – albeit, still based in a foreign land – gets stale and as boredom begins, I crave a new horizon … the road suddenly beckons.

-AUTHOR’S NOTE: I’ve been nomadic since 1988 – over 120+ countries – and this is how I’ve managed to continue traveling for so long and far.
+AUTHOR’S NOTE: I’ve been nomadic since 1988 in 120+ countries and this is how I’ve traveled for so long and far.
 Simply, by alternating intense overland journeys with mellow, foreign-rest stops.
-But off course, everybody is different and has differing needs.
+But of course, everybody is different and has differing needs.